Honors and Awards 2011

 Four UTSW Students Accepted by MSTAR Program

 Four UT Southwestern medical students have been accepted by the American Federation of Aging's Medical Student Training in Aging Research (MSTAR) Program.
-MSTAR will fund summer work for UTSW students Michael Wu and Anisha Turner, both of whom will remain at UTSW and be mentored by Dr. Craig Rubin and Dr. Kathryn Eubank.
-UT students Salmon Hirani and Nancy Lin will be at the MSTAR centers at John Hopkins University and University of California San Francisco, respectively.
+MSTAR will fund summer work for UTSW students Michael Wu and Anisha Turner, both of whom will remain at UTSW and be mentored by Drs.
+Craig Rubin and Kathryn Eubank.
+UTSW students Salmon Hirani and Nancy Lin will be at the MSTAR centers at John Hopkins University and University of California San Francisco, respectively.